jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/trackplan/index.md

 <a name='creatingwis'></a>
 ##Creating work items
 You can create a work item in more than one way.
 How you set up a work item depends on how you create it.
-For example, if you create a work item in the "My Work" view, you own the work item automatically.
+For example, if you create a work item in the My Work view, you own the work item automatically.
 To set the attributes, click the icons, as shown in the following image.
 You can also open and edit a work item's attributes by clicking the work item's summary.

 ![Assigning work item attributes](images/work_item_attributes.png)